Table of Contents

 Other Effective Treatments for Alcohol Addiction Treatment

-Considering what is the best treatment for alcoholism, another excellent therapy that alcoholics are particularly responsive to is cognitive behavioral therapy (CBT).
-Because alcohol abuse may begin initially as a means of self-medication, CBT helps the client identify the distorted thought patterns (my life is worthless, no one loves me, I am a failure, etc.) that led to the maladaptive behavioral response of using alcohol to numb these disturbing thoughts.
+Considering what is the best treatment for alcoholism, another excellent therapy that alcoholics are particularly responsive to is cognitive-behavioral therapy (CBT).
+Because alcohol abuse may begin initially as a means of self-medication, CBT helps the client identify the distorted thought patterns (my life is worthless, no one loves me, I am a failure, etc.) that led to the maladaptive behavioral response to using alcohol to numb these disturbing thoughts.
 The therapist guides the client toward shifting these self-defeating thoughts toward positive, affirming thoughts that result in constructive behaviors.

-Adjunctive therapies and complimentary activities, such as acupuncture, biofeedback, yoga, and mindfulness training are also helpful in alcohol addiction treatment.
+Adjunctive therapies and complementary activities, such as acupuncture, biofeedback, yoga, and mindfulness training are also helpful in alcohol addiction treatment.
 These types of activities augment, or enhance the effects of the psychotherapy by adding another dimension to the treatment plan.
 A rehab that emphasizes nutrition and regular exercise is also helpful to the alcoholic who will need to restore health and vitality in recovery.

 Golf Drug Rehab Offers Cutting Edge Alcoholism Treatment